richard-blazek/ZybaCompiler/README.md

 # Compiler
 This is the source code of my compiler of my Zyba language.
-The language transpiles into PHP in order to be used instead of PHP for developing web applications.
+The language transpiles into PHP and could be eventually used as a substitute of PHP for developing web applications.
 However, neither the compiler nor the language are complete.

 Code example:
 ```